andydlindsay/lectures/breakout-express-router/README.md

 ```

 ### Returning a Function
-* We can also return a function that returns our router object
+* We can also export a function that returns our router object
 * This allows us to take in a parameter or dependency

 ```js